Repair

 Manuals and schematics

-- iFixit — the largest open repair-manual host; step-by-step teardowns for phones, laptops, appliances, vehicles.
+- iFixit — the largest open host of repair manuals; step-by-step teardowns for phones, laptops, appliances, and vehicles.
 Search by device.

-- Manufacturer schematics — service documentation varies by vendor.
-Where openly published, link from the device’s iFixit entry or the manufacturer’s own support site.
-Closed schematics, and the campaigns to open them, are tracked on right-to-repair coalition pages (see /library/links).
+- Manufacturer schematics — service documentation varies widely by vendor.
+Where it is openly published, you will usually find it linked from the device’s iFixit entry or the manufacturer’s own support site.
+The closed schematics, and the campaigns to pry them open, are tracked on the right-to-repair coalition pages (see /library/links).

 Community repair spaces

-- The Restart Project — UK-based community-repair network with event calendars, fixer training, and a podcast.
+- The Restart Project — a UK-based community-repair network with event calendars, fixer training, and a podcast.

 Channels